In this post:

 The word that is translated as “worship” in this passage is the Greek word “proskuneo.”
 With what Jesus said in mind, let’s review every instance of the word “proskuneo/worship” being used in the New Testament.
 Ready?
 Let’s go.

-A Look at Worship in Matthew
+Worship in Matthew

 Magi and the birth of Jesus.